Genetalks/gtz/README.md

 	Note
 	##### 1) Process B

+	   i.
+If the in.gtz in process A is the version of the high-multiplier compression file of gtz 1.x.x, then Process B requires the corresponding rbin file, then there are two ways to work:

 	   If IN.GTZ in Process A is a high-magnification compressed file, procedure B requires the corresponding Rbin file, and there are two ways to work:
 	   Mode one: